 Source: December 31, 2021 Interstate Route Log and Finders List

 The Cumberland Flyover contract was let on September 16, 2016.
 Work on the new 845 foot long overpass spanning the CTA Blue Line and eastbound roadway for I-190 ran through November 2018.
-The flyover forms a distributor roadway separating traffic bound for IL 171 (Cumberland Avenue) from the merge of Interstates 90/190.
-Associated construction widens Interstate 190 east from the Des Plaines River to the merge with I-90.
+The flyover forms a distributor roadway separating traffic bound for IL 171 (Cumberland Avenue) from the convergence of I-90 and I-190.
+Associated construction widened Interstate 190 east from the Des Plaines River to I-90.

 Opened to traffic on November 5, 1960, the Kennedy Expressway originates at the Jane Byrne (Circle) Interchange with the Dan Ryan Expressway and Eisenhower Expressway (Interstate 290).
 Connecting Downtown Chicago with O’Hare International Airport (ORD), the 16 mile long expressway was constructed at a cost of $237 million.1,2 Prior to 1978, the Kennedy Expressway was numbered as just I-94 from the Circle Interchange northwest to the Edens Expressway, as Illinois Route 194 from the Edens Expressway to the Northwest Tollway, and as Illinois Route 594 along the O’Hare Airport spur.
 I-90 at the time was routed along the Eisenhower Expressway.

 The Federal Highway Administration (FHWA) approved the Illinois Department of Transportation (IDOT) request to add Illinois Route 594 to the Interstate system in a letter dated October 25, 1978.
 The route was found to be constructed to Interstate standards and deemed a logical addition to the system.
 The American Association of State Highway Officials (AASHTO) approved Interstate 190 on January 23, 1979.